jasminecronin/hci-ii-project-0/README.md

+# Human Computer Interaction II Project 0

-# The Jon Snow Button
+## The Jon Snow Button

 To run the code, build the project with Windows Visual Studio 2017 and run.